People's Commissariat: People's Commissariats of the Soviet Union

-Further, from 1936 to 1939, the number of branch People's Commissariats increased to 24.
+Further, from 1936 to 1939, the number of People's Commissariats increased to 24.
+For example, in 1939, the People's Commissariats of Fish Industry and Meat and Dairy Industry were divided off from the People's Commissariat of Food Industry USSR.

 Transformation into ministries

 In 1946, the People's Commissariats of all levels were transformed into ministries of the same name.